What Is an Internet Service Provider (ISP)? | ISP Definition

 Tier 1 Internet service providers

-Tier 1 Internet service providers have almost complete and direct access to Internet networks.
-They are able to easily exchange with other network providers.
+Tier 1 Internet service providers have almost complete, direct access to the global Internet. hey exchange traffic freely with other Tier 1 networks through settlement-free peering agreements, meaning neither side pays for the data exchanged.
 They often have near-total control of a certain area's market.

 This is due to their access and agreements with comparable providers.
-They invest heavily in their technology and frameworks in order to maintain access.
+They invest heavily in their technology and infrastructure in order to maintain access.

 Some examples of Tier 1 ISPs are AT&T, LG, Samsung, Verizon Fios, and CenturyLink.
-These ISPs can share access with each other without paying fees for traffic exchange in something known as public peering.
+These ISPs share traffic without fees via settlement-free peering, also known as public peering, and operate extensive international fiber networks connecting major data centers.

 Tier 2 Internet service providers